 The longer it gets, the harder it is to keep it looking good

-One of the things that helps your facial façade stay on point is beard oil.
-The main thing beard oil does is condition your hair.
+One of the things that helps your facial façade stay on point is Beard Oil.
+The main thing Beard Oil does is condition your hair.
 As a result, your beard is healthier, softer, and your skin is less dry.
 The application process is rather important.
-Working the beard oil down to the skin will give you the best results.
-For an in-depth explanation on beard oil I highly recommend watching this video
+Working the oil down to the skin will give you the best results.
+For an in-depth explanation on Beard Oil, check out this video.

 You'll grow attached to your beard